 *Ejari is the regulatory system for the rental market in Dubai.
 It is governed by the Real Estate Regulatory Agency (RERA).
-It was introduced to ensure transparency and fairness between the landlords and tenants in Dubai.
+However, it was introduced to ensure transparency and fairness between the landlords and tenants in Dubai.

 5. Get additional approvals (if any)

 Some business activities are required to submit additional approvals from specific government or non-government agencies.
 DED will communicate these requirements to you.
-Only after you have submitted the relevant approvals can you move on to the final step in the registration process.
+In addition, after you have submitted the relevant approvals can you move on to the final step in the registration process.